 If you would like more information about these practices and to know your choices about not having this information used by these companies, click here to visit the Network Advertising Initiative website.

 This site is driven by WordPress.
 For the “theme” (layout) I’m sure if you have an eye for these things you’ll recognize it.
 Though I must confess I’m getting a little tired of the constant changes and lack of notification/documentation of minor updates, so I will probably be moving on soon.

-A note about browsers: I’ve put quite a bit of effort to ensure that this site works well in a range of browsers for Windows/Vista, Macintosh, and Linux platforms, but it doesn’t hold as intended with Internet Explorer earlier than version 7.0.
+A bit of a rant about Internet Explorer: I’ve put quite a bit of effort over the years to ensure that this site works well in a range of browsers for Windows/Vista, Macintosh, and Linux platforms, but it doesn’t hold as intended with Internet Explorer earlier than version 7.0.
 (Internet Explorer is not WC3 compliant, and this a sore point to webmasters the world-wide, especially this one, who is has more than spent enough time addressing Microsoft’s disregard for unified web standards.
 Any questions?)
-If you are using a version of Internet Explorer older than 8.0 — I know you reckless souls are still out there — I would urge you to upgrade, or better, switch to the appropriate version of Firefox® for your computer.
+If you are using a version of Internet Explorer older than 8.0 — I know you reckless souls are still out there — I would urge you to upgrade, or better, switch to the appropriate version of Firefox for your computer.
 (And I don’t recommend Google’s Chrome, because of how intrusive their data mining is.
 I realize they all do it, but Google threw out their “Don’t be Evil” motto some years ago.)

 If you have any just burning questions about me or the site, feel free to contact me.

 © 2006 – 2014, by Daniel Brenton.
 All Rights Reserved.